 MCP Servers¶

-MCP Servers — Servers up 1 / 1 and OAuth authorized 1 reflect the built-in spring-ai-playground-tool-mcp server registered over streamable-http.
+MCP Servers - Servers up 1 / 1 and OAuth authorized 1 reflect the built-in spring-ai-playground-built-in-mcp server registered over streamable-http.
 Tool-call volume bars surface as soon as an external MCP catalog entry is activated and the agent reaches a tool through it.

 Purpose - external MCP server health and traffic.
 Latency by transport, OAuth state across servers, lifecycle events.